simbav911/dart-naujas-btcz.rock/content/en/news/2021-01-14-bitcoinz-in-blockfolio-signal.md

 image: "/images/news/Blockfolio_Signals2-400x250.jpg"
 ---

-BITCOINZ has joined BLOCKFOLIO Signal Platform!
-Now the Community is able to instantly learn news about their favourite cryptocurrency.
+BITCOINZhas joinedBLOCKFOLIO Signal Platform!
+Now the Community is able to instantly learn news about their favouritecryptocurrency.

 How can I see the signals by BITCOINZ?

-You only have to install the blockfolio and add BTCZ in your watchlist.
-You will get... read more
+You only have to install theblockfolioand add BTCZ in your watchlist.
+You will get access to the newsfeed that the BitcoinZ Team will be providing!

+What is BLOCKFOLIO ?

+Blockfoliois the world’s mosty popular cryptocurrency tracker.
+It is a100% free applicationthat provides statistics for a wide range of crypto-assets.
+With the signal platform that Blockfolio recently added, the users can see official news about these assets.